BryanGrandon/Frontend-Notes/README.md

 - [Event Handler](/javascript/dom/event-handler.js)
 - [Browser Object Model](/javascript/dom/browser-object-model.js)

-### Application Programming Interface ( API )

-An API is a piece of code that allows different applications to communicate with each other and share information and functionality
+**_Application Programming Interface ( API )_** is a piece of code that allows different applications to communicate with each other and share information and functionality

 - Native APIs
 - External APIs